 Preference Dog Food

 Just add meat!
-Preference™ is a grain free dog food base-mix made with sweet potatoes, organic alfalfa, coconut, pumpkin, celery and more.
+Preference™grain-free and gluten-free dog food is a base-mix made with sweet potatoes, coconut, pumpkin, celery and more.
 This natural, human grade 'foundation diet' offers an easy way to make homemade dog food recipes in your own kitchen.
-It takes care of all the prep work, so you can add whichever meat or fish you would like.
+Preference meat-free dog food takes care of all the prep work, so you can add whichever meat or fish you would like.

 how much to feed each day